ICSB Signature Event - Paris

 Separate venue registration is required to enter the venue.

-The OECD Secretariat will present the findings and recommendations of a new report to be launched at this event – Entrepreneurship Policies through a Gender Lens.
+The OECD Secretariat and Global Women’s Entrepreneurship Policy Network (GWEP) will present the findings and recommendations of a new report being launched at this event – Bridging the Finance Gap for Women Entrepreneurs: Insights from Academic and Policy Research.

-A panel of policymakers, experts, and entrepreneurs will debate the main policy insights of the report and how governments and the private sector could take action to improve access to finance for women entrepreneurs.
+A panel of policy makers, experts and entrepreneurs will debate the main policy insights of the report and how governments, the private sector and other stakeholders could take actions to improve access to finance for women entrepreneurs.

 Time for a coffee break.